Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

-E.g., consider the following very simple TGD stating that if $D$ is a department in a university $U$, then there must be a head of the department who is a professor $P$ affiliated with the department:
+As an example, consider the following very simple TGD stating that if $D$ is a department in a university $U$, then there must be a head of the department who is a professor $P$ affiliated with the department: